 Dogs are carnivores.
-As such, they should be eating a diet of predominantly meat.
-Equally as important, it should be raw.
-Animals don’t cook their foods.
+They should be eating a diet of predominantly meat.
+Importantly, it should also be raw.
+Animals did not cook their food.
 Your dog needs raw muscle meat, organs, fatty tissue, bones, and a small amount of carefully selected fruits/vegetables.
 When we feed them this way, we can observe first hand the tremendous benefits of raw dog food.

-Improvement/ in your dog’s stool is one of the first things that new raw feeders comment on to other dog owners and friends.
-Not only will there be less of it, it will also be much-much easier to manage (firm vs loose).
+Improvement in your dog’s stool is one of the first things that a new raw feeder comments on to other dog owners and friends.
+Not only will there be less of it, but it will also be much much easier to manage (firm vs loose).

 Kibble is full of fillers and carbs that your dog doesn't need.
 So, when you switch your dog's diet, they will be utilizing almost all of what they eat, raw fed dogs go less often meaning there is much less that ends up in the yard!
 Whatever does end up in the yard will dry up and crumble into the soil in a matter of days!
 This makes yard cleanup duty a breeze!

-Raw fed dog owners also often comment on theirdog’s poop/ being less foul smelling.
-Now, it’s still poop.
-But, once you see it and smell it, you will believe it!
-And, you will almost always be able to pick out a kibble or can fed dog at the dog park or on the street just by looking at its poop!
-Dogs on traditional diets typically have soft-loamy stools that stink to high heaven!
+Raw fed dog owners often comment on theirdog’s stool smelling less foul.
+It is still poop, but you will notice the benefit once you see and smell it!
+After, you will be able to pick out a kibble or can-fed dog because dogs who are not on a raw diet typically have soft-loamy stools that stink to high heaven!

 A raw fed dog’s coat will be smooth and shiny.
 Dogs fed canned or kibble typically have oily and smelly coats.
 We have all encountered dogs like this and they generally leave you with a greasy film on your hands that you can smell for hours.
 Not good for either party.